 - Rs.
 2,000/- per trainee for a minimum of two days with in the state and Rs.5,000/- per trainee outside the state will be provided which will include exposure visits. - For officers training/exposure visit within the State Rs.
 5,000/- per trainee and outside their state the cost will be limited to Rs.
-10,000 per trainee. - Travel cost will be additional to the above cost.
+10,000/- per trainee. - Travel cost will be additional to the above cost.
+(Travel cost will be limited to 3rd AC train fares per participants.
+However, for Govt.
+Servants it will be as per entitlement).

-Eligible Organizations can apply to NMPB in the relevant proforma where the proposal will go through scrutiny by the Project Screening Committee (PSC) before approval by Standing Finance Committee (SFC).
+Eligible Organizations can apply to NMPB in the relevant proforma where the proposal will go through scrutiny by the Project Screening Committee (PSC) before approval by Project Approval Committee (PAC).